iiab/iiab/roles/pbx/README.rst

   asterisk_chan_dongle: True

-After installing PBX as part of IIAB, please visit http://pbx.lan/freepbx and proceed with initial configuration (no login/password is required initially — you will be asked to set this up).  **CAUTION: as of 2019-02-10 it is sometimes necessary to put "[ACTUAL IP ADDRESS] pbx.lan" into the 'hosts' file on the client machine (where the browser is being used) to get http://pbx.lan/freepbx to work.**
+After installing PBX as part of IIAB, please visit http://pbx.lan/freepbx and proceed with initial configuration (no login/password is required initially — you will be asked to set this up).

+**CAUTION: it is sometimes necessary to put "[ACTUAL IP ADDRESS] pbx.lan" into the 'hosts' file on the client machine (where the browser is being used) to get http://pbx.lan/freepbx to work.**  CLARIF: customizing the hosts file is _not_ necessary if your browser is accessing the `'LAN' side <https://github.com/iiab/iiab/wiki/IIAB-Networking#internet-in-a-box-iiab-networking>`_ of your IIAB server.

 You can monitor the PBX service with command::